2021/22 Full-time Undergraduate course

 For further information on the requirements for this course please contact the administrator as listed in the Contact details section below.

-The Scottish Highers requirement for this course is BBCCC to include two subjects from Physics, Mathematics, Technology, Chemistry, Biology, Geography, Engineering or ICT.
+The Scottish Highers requirement for this course is BCCCC to include two subjects from Physics, Mathematics, Technology, Chemistry, Biology, Geography, Engineering or ICT.

-The Scottish Advanced Highers requirement for this course is CCD to include subjects from Physics, Mathematics, Technology, Chemistry, Biology, Geography, Engineering or ICT.
+The Scottish Advanced Highers requirement for this course is CDD to include 2 subjects from Physics, Mathematics, Technology, Chemistry, Biology, Geography, Engineering or ICT.

 GCSE Mathematics Grade B, C*, 5 (or equivalent)